arc-language/core-parser/PACKAGE.md

 	// EnterStructDecl is called when entering the structDecl production.
 	EnterStructDecl(c *StructDeclContext)

+	// EnterStructMember is called when entering the structMember production.
+	EnterStructMember(c *StructMemberContext)

 	// EnterStructField is called when entering the structField production.
 	EnterStructField(c *StructFieldContext)

+	// EnterClassDecl is called when entering the classDecl production.
+	EnterClassDecl(c *ClassDeclContext)

+	// EnterClassMember is called when entering the classMember production.
+	EnterClassMember(c *ClassMemberContext)

+	// EnterClassField is called when entering the classField production.
+	EnterClassField(c *ClassFieldContext)

+	// EnterMethodDecl is called when entering the methodDecl production.
+	EnterMethodDecl(c *MethodDeclContext)

+	// EnterDeinitDecl is called when entering the deinitDecl production.
+	EnterDeinitDecl(c *DeinitDeclContext)

 	// EnterVariableDecl is called when entering the variableDecl production.
 	EnterVariableDecl(c *VariableDeclContext)